fshasan/mail-mates/README.md

 Hit the link to view the project : https://romato-u689p.vercel.app/login

  __***** Currently some fixes are going on with the URL *****.__

+ ## Project Demonstration

+Here's a YouTube video that summarizes the project :
 ## Docker Services

 Here are the list of services used on docker-compose.yml file.